Week 4 Review: Protein Design Part I

 4. Designing β-sheet motifs

 A “well-ordered” β-sheet motif folds into a single intended sheet without unfolding or recruiting another sheet to aggregate.
-Four design rules govern the geometry:
+Four design rules govern the geometry to ensure this:

 1. Alternating hydrophobic-hydrophilic patterning at i, i+2 along each strand.
 The hydrophobic face must be buried (against another strand or core) or capped to prevent recruiting another sheet.